 As a salaried professional, a credit card can make your life much easier by helping you financially during emergencies, or with instant cash withdrawal to support your purchases.

-You can also use a credit card to pay for a lot of services such as your rent, electricity and telephone bills, and even on your internet and cable bills.
+You can also use a best credit card to pay for a lot of services such as your rent, electricity and telephone bills, and even on your internet and cable bills.